DPT Frequently Asked Questions

 Trine University is a private institution so tuition is the same for all students, regardless of their state residency.

-Can I apply to the Trine DPT program directly from the high school?
+Can I apply to the Trine DPT program directly from high school?

 Yes.
 We offer a six-year plan of study to qualified students leading to a bachelor's degree in either exercise science or biology and a Doctorate in Physical Therapy.
 To be accepted into this program, students must:

 - Graduate HS with a 3.5 GPA

-- Graduate in the top 25% of their HS class (academically), AND
+- Graduate in the top 25 percent of their HS class (academically), AND

 - Have an ACT score of at least 25 or an SAT score of at least 1,150.

 What is the DPT program six-year plan?
 What are the criteria for the DPT six-year plan?

 We have two pre-physical therapy majors: (1) Exercise Science / Pre-PT, and (2) Biology / Pre-PT.
-These majors prepare a student for the Trine graduate physical therapy program and result in a bachelor's of science degree in either Exercise Science or Biology.
-These majors are for students who are accepted into the 6 year plan of study for the doctor of physical therapy program.
+These majors prepare a student for the Trine graduate physical therapy program and result in a Bachelor of Science degree in either Exercise Science or Biology.
+These majors are for students who are accepted into the six-year plan of study for the Doctor of Physical Therapy program.

-I have a Bachelor's Degree what are the requirements to enter DPT Program for me?
+For those with a bachelor degree, what are the requirements to enter DPT Program?

-A Bachelor's Degree from a regionally accredited institution completed prior to entering the DPT program.
-A minimum undergraduate GPA of 3.0 and no grade lower than a C. Evidence that the following prerequisite courses will be completed prior to entering into the program:
+Those who have earned a bachelor degree from a regionally accredited institution must have a minimum undergraduate GPA of 3.0 and no grade lower than a C. Students must also show evidence the following prerequisite courses will be or have been completed prior to entering into the program:

 - Two courses in biological sciences with labs (excluding botany and zoology)

 - Two courses in general chemistry with labs

 - One course in human anatomy with lab

 - One course in human physiology with lab

 - Two courses in general physics with labs

 - One course in psychology